PolyU-Edge-Intelligence-Lab/Lab-Website/content/workshop/talk2.md

 ---
+number: 2
-title: Talk2- Vehicle as a Service (VaaS)- How to Leverage Vehicles to Beef Up the Edge
+title: Vehicle as a Service (VaaS)- How to Leverage Vehicles to Beef Up the Edge
 date: '2022-01-01'
 type: book
 weight: 10